All Episodes

 Julie, I want to bring you in here.

-I know you wrote the book, Disloyal Opposition, how the never Trump right tried and failed to take down the president.
+I know you wrote the book, Disloyal Opposition, how the Never Trump Right Tried and Failed to Take Down the President.

-Literally silencing, like Twitter, like Facebook, a president of the United States is, you know, in the case of Twitter's Twitter handle, as a means of communicating with the American people.
+When we see a social media platform, you know the names of them all, literally silencing, like Twitter, like Facebook, a president of the United States, you know, in the case of Twitter, his Twitter handle, as a means of communicating with the American people, just like you couldn't even print the New York Post story about the Biden syndicate and Hunter's laptop.

 You know, what can you say about that?